Cinema of Russia: 1990s

 In the 1990s there were much fewer films being made as the cinema industry was experiencing big changes and the economy was uncertain.
 From 300 in 1990 the number fell to 213 in 1991, 172 in 1992, 152 in 1993, to 68 in 1994, 46 in 1995 and 28 in 1996.

 In 1990 censorship was abolished on an official level: the state could no longer interfere in the production and distribution of films, except in cases of war propaganda, disclosure of state secrets, and pornography.
 As part of the abolition of all central Soviet administrative units, the Cinema Committee of the USSR was dissolved in 1991.

 Russian cinema of the 90s acquired new features and themes, with the Chechen war also affecting filmmakers.
 Many films of that time dealt with war and Stalinism.

 Kinotavr was first held in 1990 in Podolsk, and then in 1991 in Sochi, where it has been held ever since.
 The Nika Award, which is distributed by the Russian Film Academy, was founded in 1998.

+The Asthenic Syndrome is a 1989 drama film directed by Kira Muratova.
+The film was entered into the 40th Berlin International Film Festival where it won the Silver Bear – Special Jury Prize.

+Freeze Die Come to Life is 1989 drama film directed by Vitali Kanevsky.
+It was screened in the Un Certain Regard section at the 1990 Cannes Film Festival, where it won the Caméra d'Or.
+Another Kanevsky's film, An Independent Life, win the Jury Prize, the third most prestigious award of the event, at the 1992 Cannes Film Festival and also nominated for the Golden Bear at the 42nd Berlin International Film Festival.